patmendoza330/mirrorplot/README.md

 # Creating a mirrorplot in R

 Throughout the process of running an RNA-seq, you may be asked to graphically represent total number of genes that are upregulated and downregulated.
-The mirror plot allows you to do that and has a nifty little graphic that can include in presentations:
+A mirror plot allows you to do just that and can be included in presentations:

 <img src="images/mirrorplot.png" alt="Completed MirrorPlot" width=400>

-This is created with ggplot2 and labels using ggrepel.
+This is created with ggplot2 and labels are added using ggrepel.

 Lets get into the specifics below.

+## Running from the files in repository

+If you want to run from the files in the repository, download the [mirrorplot.r](https://github.com/patmendoza330/mirrorplot/blob/main/mirrorplot.r) file and run.
+It will create a mirror plot according to the parameters shown below.

 ## Installing libraries